mfebrizio/fr-toolbelt/README.md

 Generally, you'll want to import specific classes or functions to meet your project's needs.
 More on what each module offers below.

-The FR toolbelt contains two modules:
+The FR toolbelt package contains several modules:

 - `api_requests` for requesting documents from the Federal Register API.
 - `preprocessing` for processing Federal Register documents to further analyze.
 - `utils` for providing utility classes and functions to the other modules

-### API requests module
+### fr_toolbelt.api_requests module

 The `api_requests` module makes it easy to retrieve FR documents from the API by specifying a date range or providing a list of document numbers (`document_number` is the unique identifier for each document).